Bricks and Cantrips A deep dive into card game design

 For cards with symmetrical costs and attack/defense stats, the numbers 1-5 can be used easily.
 The players will notice, but most likely chalk up the card to being quite balanced and even.

-Symmetrical numbers between 6-10 (and beyond) are much more noticible.
+Symmetrical numbers between 6-10 (and beyond) are much more noticible, and can communicate meaning.

 The number 6 used three times (666) refers to Satan, or the devil, in western culture.
 This can imply a demonic nature, or perhaps a card with a large upside, but bigger downside (like selling your soul to the devil).